Maintaining Legal F-1 Status

 To maintain lawful status, an F-1 student must:

-• Keep your passport valid at all times.
-The passport must be valid for at least 6 months into the future on the day you return to the U.S. from a trip abroad.
+- Keep your passport valid at all times.
+In most cases, a passport must be valid for at least 6 months into the future on the day you return to the U.S. from a trip abroad.
+Countries listed in link here (see question 2) have agreements with the U.S. which enable students to enter the country up to the date of passport's expiration.